BVI Micro Business Companies Act Comes into Force

 A micro business company is required as part of its incorporation to prepare an English language charter in an approved form which will set out, amongst other things, its specific business purpose.
 The charter will be binding on the principal.
 As with companies incorporated under the BVI Business Companies Act, 2004, (as amended) (the "Business Companies Act") a micro business company is required to have a registered agent and registered office in the BVI, with only certain approved entities able to provide the service, but the service providers' fees are capped (as discussed in further detail below).

 The Act provides that a micro business company can have no more than 10 employees and its turnover and gross asset value must not exceed US$2 million per annum, making these companies ideally suited to smaller operators.
 A micro business company that exceeds these limits can re-register as a BVI Business Company under the Act and the Business Companies Act, thus allowing the growth of the business to be reflected in the type of legislation and associated regulation to which it is subject, which will remain appropriate to the nature and size of business, and provide appropriate comfort for its stakeholders over time.

 The fees involved in registering a company can often add to the reluctance to incorporate before the business of a would-be company has sufficiently grown in scale.
-In order to cut through this issue the BVI has included set fees in a schedule to the Act, ensuring that they are fixed at a de minimis level, including in respect of the fees for the registered agent and registered office services that the legislation requires.
+In order to cut through this issue the BVI has included the ability for the regulator to prescribe the fees that may be payable for the registered agent and registered office services which the legislation requires.
+Service fees must be published on agents' websites.
 This fee transparency allows for the clear identification of the costs involved from the outset and promises to ensure the micro business company will have a macro future.